 Code development requires the most technical knowledge.
 Let’s sort out what an Ansible developer should learn.

 You should understand at least the basics of the following tools:

 You can learn these tools more in-depth when working on your first contributions.

 Each Ansible project has its own set of contributor guidelines.
 Familiarize yourself with these as you prepare your first contributions.

 You can find some ideas on how you can contribute in How can I help?.

 CONTRIBUTING files.
 To make your first experience as smooth as possible, read the repository documentation carefully, then ask the repository maintainers for guidance if you have any questions.

 Take a look at GitHub issues labeled with the

 When you choose an issue to work on, add a comment directly on the GitHub issue to say you are looking at it and let others know to avoid conflicting work.
-You can also ask for help if you need it.
+You can also ask for help in a comment if you need it.

 We don’t expect everybody to know everything.
 Start small, think big.
 When you contribute regularly, your proficiency and judgment in the related area will improve quickly and, along with this, the importance of your presence in the project.

 See Communicating with the Ansible community for ways to communicate and engage with the Ansible community, including working group meetings, accessing the Bullhorn news bulletin, and upcoming contributor summits.

 Share your experience with other contributors through improving documentation, answering questions from other contributors and users on Matrix/Libera.Chat IRC, giving advice on issues and pull requests, and discussing Community Topics.

 If you are a code contributor to a collection, you can get extended permissions in the repository and become a maintainer.
 A collection maintainer is a contributor trusted by the community who makes significant and regular contributions to the project and showed themselves as a specialist in the related area.
 See Guidelines for collection maintainers for details.